-"Smells a bit, mind" said another.
+"Stinks a bit," said another,

 "That'll be the rabbits," said Dorcas, nodding toward the deeper darkness.
 "We've heard them rustling about, but they're staying out of our way.
 Nooty said he thought there was a fox snuffling around a while ago."